Ellern Mede School

 Students will remain on roll at the school attended prior to admission to the Ellern Mede Ridgeway Centre.
 Ellern Mede School will work in collaboration with parents and the home school to offer consistency of education to each student and to facilitate the students' reintegration back into the home school.

 In circumstances where a young person is not on roll at any other school, and the local authority approves funding, he/she would still be accepted onto the roll of the Ellern Mede School.

 School Aims and Ethos

-• We want young people to develop a positive self-image.
+• Young People develop a positive self-image.

-• We want young people to show good motivation.
+• Young People show good motivation.

 Ellern Mede School will deliver on these aims by:

 • Providing an education service which is relevant, complementary to and consistent with the treatment program at Ellern Mede Ridgeway Centre.